fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> if one potential employer uses this language and another uses another language, how should I choose which one?

 > What is the difference between professional grade software development and amateur grade?

 > don't you think that culutural fit is just big lie ?